riccardotorre/DNNLikelihood_dev/docs/_build/html/_sources/sampler/attributes.rst.txt

 .. py:attribute:: Sampler.pars_init_vec

     Array of points with parameters initialization for each walker.
+    It is set by the
+    :meth:`Sampler.__init_likelihood <DNNLikelihood.Sampler._Sampler__init_likelihood>` method.
+This method tried to set parameters initialization from profiled maxima information available in the :obj:`Likelihood <likelihood>` object.
+    If such information is not available or the number of local maxima is less than the required number points, then the missing points are generated with a standard normal smearing aroung the :attr:`Sampler.pars_central <DNNLikelihood.Sampler.pars_central>` value.

         - **type**: ``numpy.ndarray``
         - **shape**: ``(nwalkers,ndims)``